 - Compile countless records and store vital information via the training library

-See progression before your own eyes with Natural HR’s training management software
+See progression before your own eyes with Natural HR’s training management and tracking software

 Monitor employee competencies

 In using our competency tracking system, a library of competencies can be sourced and allocated against both job roles and employees, allowing you to identify and track any development gaps an employee may have.

 - Aid succession planning with a clear understanding of an employee’s skill set

 - Identify the high-flyers and underperformers using the 9 box grid methodology

 - Alongside training, set goals and tasks to elevate employee strengths

 Allow your team to request their desired training course, allowing employees to develop a skill they love the most, improving workforce morale and productivity.